petershin/liferay-learn/docs/liferay-cloud/latest/en/migrating-to-liferay-cloud/creating-data-backup-files.md

 You should run Liferay with all your custom modules against an empty PostgreSQL 15 database to create the initial schema, and use that as the basis for your database conversion.
 Then you can move your data into the new database tables with a tool like `pgloader`.

+!!! important
+    Ensure that you use correct capitalization for your table names as you convert the database.
+See [Ensuring Correct Table Capitalization](../platform-services/backup-service/creating-a-database-dump.md#ensuring-correct-table-capitalization) for more information.

 Here are some important considerations when converting your database:

 * All Liferay tables must be created in the `public` schema.